lextm/jekyll-theme-chirpy/_posts/2006-10-30-news-code-beautifier-collection-5-3-is-out-there.md

 ---
 (CSDN Oct 30, 2006)

 I have been busy these days hunting for a job.
 I am not lucky enough because I did not get any valuable certifications, such SCJD or MCSE.
-I should have spent time on them but I’ve devoted so much to Code Beautifier Collection.
+I should have spent time on them but I've devoted so much to Code Beautifier Collection.
 No regret yet, but I am sad still.

 I will go on developing this tool until the day all users disappear.
 I will find a job soon, although it may not be what I want the most.
 I have to keep myself alive.

 BTW, I have published this brand new version on BDN already, and it is also available here.
 <!--more-->

-# What’s new?
+# What's new?

 Since version 5.2, more features from classic helpers, such as ArtCSB, Sharp Builder Tools, have been ported into this collection along with those in AddMany, DILMerge, C#Builder Goodies.